 An example is isovaleric acidemia, which is due to a defect in the metabolism of organic acids derived from the amino acid leucine.
 To make things more complicated, the disorder called maple syrup urine disease has both elevated amino acids and elevated organic acids derived from these amino acids.

-Larry Sweetman, Ph.D
+Larry Sweetman, Ph.D (now retired)

 Institute of Metabolic Disease